nooqta/kodyfire/README.md

 _The one tool that will rule them all.
 By developers for technical experts and non-technical experts._

-> Kody, a general-purpose terminal based, low-code no-code tool that helps you generate artifacts.
+> Kody, a general-purpose terminal based tool that helps you generate artifacts.

 # Getting Started